KetherineWang/startup/README.md

   - The "End Game..." button on the game play interface or "Play" page redirects to the player score display page (score.html).
   - The "New Game" button on the player score display page (score.html) redirects back to the game play interface or "Play" page (play.html).
   - The "View Rank" button on the player score display page (score.html) redirects to the top scores or "Rank" page (rank.html).
-- **HEAD, BODY, HEADER, MAIN, FOOTER**: The user login or "Home" page (index.html), the game play interface or "Play" page (play.html), and the top scores or "Rank" page (rank.html), each of the three pages has a head section, and a header, main, and footer section enclosed within the body section.
+- **HEAD, BODY, HEADER, MAIN, FOOTER**: The user login or "Home" page (index.html), the game play interface or "Play" page (play.html), and the top scores or "Rank" page (rank.html), each of the three pages has a head section, and a header, main, and footer section enclosed within a body section.
-  - The user signup or registration page (signup.html) and the game entrance page (game.html) have a head section, and a main and footer section enclosed within the body section.
-The header section which includes a navigation bar or menu of the three main page links (Home, index.html; Play, play.html; Rank, rank.html) are not included on these secondary pages.
+  - Each of the user signup or registration page (signup.html) and the game entrance page (game.html) have a head section, and a main and footer section enclosed within a body section.
+    - The header section which includes a navigation bar or menu of the three main page links (Home, index.html; Play, play.html; Rank, rank.html) is not included on these secondary pages.
+- **Application Textual Content**: The lyric sentences displayed on the game play interface or "Play" page is an example of the application textual content.
+- **Application Image**: A "keshi" logo image is included on the user login or "Home" page (index.html) as an application image.
+- **Third Party Service Call**: The "Echoes of the Day" section which displays the verses and choruses of a full song is saved as a placeholder for a lyrics retrieving API (lyrics.ovh).
+- **Login Placeholder**: A login placeholder is created on the user login or "Home" page (index.html).
+  - The displayed user name is shown on the game play interface (play.html) above the real-time notifications.
+  - A signup placeholder is also created on the user signup or registration page (signup.html).
+- **Database Data**: The application data of the highest scores of all players will be stored in the database, and the top 10 highest scores will be rendered on the top scores or "Rank" page.
+- **WebSocket Data**: The real-time notifications are displayed below the displayed user name as a placeholder for WebSocket data on the game play interface (play.html) to communicate when a player starts a game, reacts to lyrics, and scores.